Diffusion for the periodic wind-tree model: Introduction

 The paper is organised as follows.
 In Section~\ref{section:background} we introduce the tools from Teichm\"uller theory which are involved in our proof of Theorem~\ref{thm:divergence_rate_billiard}.
-In Section~\ref{section:from_infinite_billiard_to_finite_surface}, we detail the unfolding procedure and prove that the distance in Theorem~\ref{thm:divergence_rate_billiard} corresponds to an intersection of a geodesic in $\Xsurf(a,b)$ with an integer cocycle.
+In Section~\ref{section:from_infinite_billiard_to_finite_surface}, we detail the unfolding procedure and prove that the distance in Theorem~\ref{thm:divergence_rate_billiard} corresponds to a pairing between a geodesic in $\Xsurf(a,b)$ with an integer cocycle.
 Then we reformulate Theorem~\ref{thm:divergence_rate_billiard} in the language of translation surfaces (see Theorem~\ref{thm:divergence_rate_surface}).
 In Section~\ref{sec:computation_of_Lyapunov_exponents} we compute the Lyapunov exponents relative to every measure on $\HHH(2^4)$ which is supported on the closure of the $\SL(2,\R)$-orbit of a surfaces $\Xsurf(a,b)$.
 Section~\ref{section:deviations} is devoted to the proof of Theorem~\ref{thm:deviations}.

-Finally, in Section~\ref{section:generic_surfaces_to_generic_windtree_parameters} we prove how the generic results for surfaces in $\HHH(2^4)$ can be transfered to results on the specific surfaces $\Xsurf(a,b)$ which form a set of zero measure in $\HHH(2^4)$ with respect to any measure we are interested in.
+The preprint~\cite{CE} appeared after preliminary versions of this paper.
+In earlier versions, conclusion of Theorem~\ref{thm:divergence_rate_billiard} was weaker and we rely heavily on classification of $\SL(2,\R)$-invariant measures in genus $2$ by K.~Calta~\cite{Ca} and McMullen~\cite{Mc1,Mc2,Mc3}.

 \textbf{Acknowledgments:} The authors heartily thank A.~Avila, A.~Bufetov, G.~Forni and A.~Zorich for very fruitful discussions.